ConorBevan/Rock-Paper-Scissors/README.md

 # Credits

 ### For Code Feature Inspiration
-- To help with creating my login form https://medium.com/swlh/how-to-create-your-first-login-page-with-html-css-and-javascript-602dd71144f1
+- To help with creating my login submission form https://medium.com/swlh/how-to-create-your-first-login-page-with-html-css-and-javascript-602dd71144f1
 - My mentyor Jubril Akolade helped explain to me how to keep all html and code in one file and display certain sections once called on in the corressponding javascript.

 ### For Content and design inspiration